GeoSamples/sesar-doc/_web_services/overview.md

 8. [Get IGSN(s) for a specific user code and a sample name (NEW)](https://geosamples.github.io/sesar-doc/web_services/get_igsns_for_a_specific_user_code_and_a_sample_name.html)
 9. [Delete a related URL for a specific IGSN (NEW)](https://geosamples.github.io/sesar-doc/web_services/delete_a_related_url_for_a_specific_igsn.html)

-The end point is [https://app.geosamples.org/webservices/](https://app.geosamples.org/webservices/).
-The test end point is [https://sesardev.geosamples.org/webservices/](https://sesardev.geosamples.org/webservices/).
-Before you start to use web services 1, 2, 7, you need to do the following two steps.
+The production end point is ```https://app.geosamples.org/webservices/```.
+The test end point is ```https://sesardev.geosamples.org/webservices/```.
+Before you start to use web services 1, 2, 7, you need to do the following three steps.

 1. Create a free GeoPass account.
 Follow [this link](https://geopass.iedadata.org/josso/).
 2. Create your namespace(s) or user code(s).
 Or gain access to other user's namespace(s).
-Follow [this link](https://geopass.iedadata.org/josso/).
+Follow [this link](https://app.geosamples.org/index.php).
 3. Fill out [this request form](https://app.geosamples.org/views/webservice_request.php)